MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-## Wireguard on OPNsense
+## WireGuard on OPNsense

-### Install Wireguard on OPNsense
+### Install WireGuard on OPNsense

-Wireguard is now Kernel level in OPNsense.
+WireGuard is now Kernel level in OPNsense.
 There is no need to download a package anymore.

 * * *

-### Wireguard tunnel subnet interface
+### WireGuard tunnel subnet interface

 This is the configuration for the tunnel address of the OPNsense endpoint, the *"server"*.